owensgl/intro-genomics/syllabus.md

 ### Attendance Policy

 Attendance to the lecture portion is highly encouraged.
+Lectures will be recorded and posted on Brightspace.
 Given the central importance of the lab exercises, attendance for the lab portion is mandatory and recorded.
 Missing more than two (2) lab sections will result in an incomplete grade in the course.
 For missed lab section, the student should complete the tutorial on their own time.